mahendran-narayanan/Guide-for-all-my-repo/READme.md

 My Resume

 ### [Wear Mask](https://github.com/mahendran-narayanan/wear-mask)
 Developed a simple awareness site due to COVID-19.
 When a person views this page, the mask automatically covers the face.
 This site needs camera access.
-Developed using posenet model in tensorflow with help of ml5js (machine learning library) and p5js (JavaScript library)
+Developed using posenet model in tensorflow with help of ml5js (machine learning library) and p5js (JavaScript library).
+This project is accepted in huge collection of useful projects and resources for COVID-19 (2019 novel Coronavirus).
+Repo [link](https://github.com/soroushchehresa/awesome-coronavirus)

 ### [Simple Neural Networks](https://github.com/mahendran-narayanan/Daily-Nlog)
 This repository contains some of the segments of code implemented in neural networks